linkedin/eyeglass/README.md

 ## Debugging

-Set the an environment variable `DEBUG="broccoli-eyeglass"` to get lots of debugging output that can help diagnose build issues -- especially issues with build caching and cache invalidation.
+Set the an environment variable `DEBUG="broccoli-eyeglass:*"` to get lots of debugging output that can help diagnose build issues -- especially issues with build caching and cache invalidation.
+You can also specifically use the following debug traits:

+* `DEBUG="broccoli-eyeglass:persistent-cache"` - Detailed logging for the
+  cross-build persistent cache.
+* `DEBUG="broccoli-eyeglass:hot-cache"` - Detailed logging for the
+  hot-cache that is used for rebuilds in the same broccoli process.

 Eyeglass-specific debugging can by enabled by setting `DEBUG="eyeglass:*"`